aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/ashrei/ashrei-with-an-english-translation-in-acrostic-by-rabbi-sam-seicol.html.md

 <body>
 Title: אשרי | Ashrei (Psalms 145), in an adapted translation by Rabbi Sam Seicol<br />
 Primary contributor: sam.seicol<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=16515">http://opensiddur.org/?p=16515</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=16515">http://opensiddur.org/?p=16515</a>
 <p />
 <hr />